 Visualisation harnesses one of the great, often untapped and underestimated powers: the imagination.
-Unfortunately, in mass culture, the imagination is often supplanted by received images from the mass media.
-Along with the heavy emphasis that socialisation places on the rational mind, this leads to the neglect of the imagination, except when it is used to produce and consume art and entertainment.
+Unfortunately, the imagination is often supplanted by received images from the mass media.
+Along with the heavy emphasis that socialisation places on the rational mind, this can lead to the atrophy of the imagination, relegating it to the passive consumption of entertainment rather than its use as a tool for personal development.

-Visualisation is a skill that improves with practice and works well with the practices of mindfulness and meditation.
-For instance, you can practise visualisation mindfully, keeping out analytical distractions of thought.
-You can also begin visualisation from the inner space of being that you have created in meditation, thereby increasing the power of the visualisation.
+Visualisation is a skill that improves with practice, and it works well alongside mindfulness and meditation.
+For instance, you can practise visualisation mindfully, keeping analytical thoughts at bay.
+You can also begin the visualisation from the inner space you cultivate in meditation, which can deepen the power of the visualisation.

-When used as a technique to find your true self, it is important that your visualisation maintains the appropriate balance between conscious intention and free-form activity—the active and receptive modes of visualisation.
-Mindfulness can help you achieve this balance, ensuring that you do not end up dissociating into daydreams and losing your ability to guide your journey through your imagination.
+When you use visualisation to find your True Self, it is important to hold a balance between conscious intention and free-form activity – the active and receptive modes of visualisation.
+Mindfulness can help you maintain this balance so you do not drift into daydreaming or lose your ability to guide your journey.

-For example, if you see a treasure chest, you can choose to open it and see what is inside; if you see a door you can choose to open it and see what is beyond; and if you meet a being, you can choose to communicate with it.
-Even though it is primarily a visualisation that you are experiencing, use all of your senses.
-You may find that you are using a sixth sense and that you communicate telepathically with any characters in your visualisation.
+For example, if a treasure chest appears, you can choose to open it and see what is inside; if you see a door, you can step through it and see what is beyond; and if you meet a being, you can communicate with it.
+Even though the practice is primarily visual, engage all of your senses.
+You may find your intuition becoming more active, and that communication with any characters or presences in your visualisation happens without words.

 Visualisation is a great gift.
 To make the most of it, practise it regularly and treat it with equal importance to the other daily things you do.